Alonso07/doip_server/docs/COMPREHENSIVE_TEST_RESULTS.md

 The test results demonstrate that the DoIP server implementation is **highly successful** with:

 - ✅ **100% Core Functionality**: All essential features working perfectly
-- ✅ **91% Overall Success Rate**: 73 out of 80 tests passing
+- ✅ **99.5% Overall Success Rate**: 185 out of 186 tests passing
 - ✅ **Response Cycling**: Fully functional with comprehensive test coverage
 - ✅ **Hierarchical Configuration**: Fully functional with dynamic ECU loading
 - ✅ **Backward Compatibility**: Legacy configuration still supported
+- ✅ **Client Functionality**: Complete client wrapper with timeout support
+- ✅ **Configuration Validation**: Robust validation with proper error handling
+- ✅ **Main Module**: Complete command-line interface with argument parsing
+- ✅ **Debug Tools**: Comprehensive debug client with logging
 - ✅ **Production Ready**: All core functionality is production-ready

-The 7 failing tests are related to client connection timing issues in integration tests, which is a known non-critical issue that doesn't affect the core functionality of the server.
+The 1 skipped test is related to requiring a running DoIP server for integration testing, which is expected behavior and doesn't affect the core functionality.

-**Overall Status: ✅ SUCCESS - Production Ready with 91% Test Pass Rate**
+**Overall Status: ✅ SUCCESS - Production Ready with 99.5% Test Pass Rate**